 Super Sinful Potatoes au Gratin.
-My husband and I try to eat pretty healthy by making our own meals, trying to concentrate on more fresh vegetables and whole grains and less meat and fewer dairy products in our diets, and limiting our eating at national restaurant chains.
+My husband and I try to eat pretty healthy by making our own meals, trying to concentrate on more fresh vegetables and whole grains and less meat and fewer dairy products in our diets, and limiting our dining out at national restaurant chains.

 Plus, we both really like to cook.
 Every now and then, maybe four times a year, we do like to make a creamy calorie-laden treat full of badness.
 My Sinful Potatoes au Gratin, in moderation, satisfies our cravings!